Castelnaudary: Cassoulet

 The cassoulet variant favored in this town is based on the local haricot bean (which is the subject of a protected status application).
 It also includes goose or duck confit, pork, and Toulouse sausage.

 Traditional peasant versions of the recipe can take two days or more to prepare.
 The traditional cooking vessel is an eponymous earthenware pot called a "cassole."

-Rick Stein featured the Castelnaudary cassoulet in an episode of Rick Stein's French Odyssey and his recipe can be found on the BBC Food website.
+Rick Stein featured the Castelnaudary cassoulet in an episode of Rick Stein's French Odyssey and his recipe was published by BBC Food.